نوع مقاله : مقاله پژوهشی

 Aim: The aim of this research was to investigate the impact of wind speed on the accuracy of the Makkink (MK) method in calculating reference evapotranspiration (ET0) and to modify the model coefficient for windy regions.

 Finding: For the examined stations, the long-term average monthly ratio of ET0 estimated by the MK model to that estimated by the PM model versus the average monthly wind speed over the statistical period showed that as wind speed increased, the MK model estimated lower ET0 values compared to the PM model.
-The results revealed that the Zabol station, with an NRMSE higher than 5.5 and d less than 0.65, had the least agreement with the PM model, likely due to its high average wind speed.
+The results revealed that the Zabol station, with an NRMSE higher than 5.5 and a d less than 0.65, had the least agreement with the PM model, likely due to its high average wind speed.
 Ardabil station, with d greater than 0.97, provided the best results and could use the MK model without calibration to represent reference evapotranspiration.

 Conclusion: A polynomial regression relationship between parameter α and wind speed was obtained for the Torbat-e Jam, Rafsanjan, and Zabol stations, with correlation coefficients of 0.79, 0.72, and 0.90, respectively.
 For the Ardabil, Aligoudarz, and Bijar stations, the model adjustment coefficient was derived by minimizing the sum of squared errors.